EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

     Starting and pausing cluster - in scope
     Scaling in or out of cluster - in scope
     Monitoring and logging cluster - in scope
-    Backup and restoring cluster - not in scope
+    Backup and restoring cluster - in scope

-In this project, a separate controller will be created for each feature.
+In this project, a separate controller will be created for each of the three components.
 Each controller will correspond to a specific CRD.

 ## 4. Solution Concept